jxing0831/jxing0831.github.io/_pages/about.md

 [\\]:(2022_11_16)

 I love my major, which is about _**[Informatics](https://en.wikipedia.org/wiki/Informatics)**_ and **_[Computational Mathematics](https://en.wikipedia.org/wiki/Computational_mathematics)_** under the [Department of Mathematics](https://en.math.shu.edu.cn/) in SHU.
 I like working with data and collecting all kinds of information from different fields.
-So my friends often ask me for advice when it is difficulty to make a decision.
+So my friends often ask me for advice when it is difficult to make a decision.
-Despite all this, the more I know, the more I feel my ignorance.
+> Despite of all these, the more I know, the more I feel my ignorance.

 Currently, I am looking for overlapping interests between **_Biomedical Engineering_** and **_Information Technology_**,
 especially with the help of **Machine Learning**, and trying to find a balance between theoretical and applied research